 ArcadeCake Copyright Policy

-The games provided on the Site include games owned by ArcadeCake and games submitted to the Site by third parties.
-Each third party submitting a game is required to represent and warrant to ArcadeCake that the submission of the game and its use on the Site will not violate any copyright or other right of any party.
+The content provided on the Site include content owned by ArcadeCake and content submitted to the Site by third parties.
+Each third party submitting content is required to represent and warrant to ArcadeCake that the submission of the content and its use on the Site will not violate any copyright or other right of any party.

 If, notwithstanding our receipt of such representations and warranties, you believe that particular content violates your copyright or that of a party for whom you are authorized to act, please provide a written or electronic notification to the Site's designated copyright agent (see below).
 Pursuant to Section 512(c) of the U.S. Copyright Act, the notification must contain the following:

 a) your electronic or physical signature; b) sufficient information to identify the copyrighted work that you claim has been infringed; c) a description of the infringing material and the location on the Site of such material; d) your name, address, telephone number and email address so that we may contact you; e) the following statement: "I have a good faith belief that use of the copyrighted materials described above is not authorized by the copyright owner, its agent or the law"; and f) the following statement: "I swear, under penalty of perjury, that the above information in this notification is accurate and that I am, or am authorized to act on behalf of, the owner of the exclusive right that is allegedly infringed."

 Failure to include all of the above information may result in a delay of the processing of your notification.
 The Site's designated agent for notification of claims of copyright infringement can be reached as follows: By Postal Mail: 850 New Burton Road, Suite 201 Dover, DE 19904 By Email:

 If we receive a valid counter notification complying with the provisions of Section 512(g) of the U.S. Copyright Act to the effect that the material was removed as a result of mistake or misidentification, we may reinstate access to the material.